ValkyriaTech/file-attachments-posts-pages/README.md

-# PDF Attachments for WordPress Posts & Pages
+# Attachments for WordPress Posts & Pages
 Custom metabox controller to upload and manage posts / pages attachments

 The custom metabox name is <code>wppa_attachment_list</code>.
 It's saved as a JSON *object* list: